-There isn’t a precise number of times you should have bowels movements, but if you’re going less than three times a week, you may be constipated.
-And while sometimes it’s an extra nudge you need, there are plenty of foods to help keep your digestion on track.
+There’s no precise number of times you should go, but if you’re going less than three times a week, you might be constipated.
+Fortunately, there are plenty of foods to help keep your digestive system on track.

-So, you might be wondering, “What should I eat to avoid constipation?” or “What foods are high in fiber?”
-Check out this list of good foods to help relieve constipation and consider adding them to your grocery list.
+If you’re wondering what you should eat to avoid occasional constipation or what foods are high in fiber, check out this list of good foods and drinks to help relieve constipation:

-You know what they say.
-An apple a day adds fiber to your stool!
+An apple a day adds much-needed fiber to your diet.

-Many believe beans cause excessive gas.
-But in reality, the more you eat, the less gas you’ll experience.
+Many believe beans cause excessive gas, but in reality, the more you eat the more frequent you’ll be.

-Grab a cup of coffee and you’ll probably end up in the bathroom shortly after—it’s the bitterness that stimulates your need to go.
+Grab a cup of coffee and you’ll probably end up in the bathroom shortly after — its bitterness stimulates your need to go.

-Sweet potatoes, corn, spinach, broccoli, and cauliflower.
-Eating vegetables is one of the easiest ways to add fiber to your diet.
+Eating high-fiber vegetables like sweet potatoes, corn, spinach, broccoli, and cauliflower is one of the easiest ways to add fiber to your diet.

 Remain hydrated throughout the day, especially when eating fibers for smoother bowel movements.